KDE/digikam-doc/getting_started/installation.rst

 .. note::

-    digiKam project do not manage these kind of packaging.
-If you have problems, please report to the right issues tracking system.
+    digiKam project does not manage these kinds of packaging.
+If you have problems, please report them to the right issue tracking system.

 .. _windows_requirements: